[This article is based on my invited talk at the A2M Internet Architecture and AI Technology Summit, Turing Large Model Technology Session.]

 We just discussed how to accelerate graphical interface operations through code generation capabilities.
 The two key technologies mentioned earlier—combining fast and slow thinking and code generation tools—are all aimed at achieving human-level response speed.

-Next, let’s talk about the second major aspect: experience learning.
+Next, let’s talk about the second major aspect: experiential learning.
 How can an Agent become more proficient the more it is used, like a human?
-The code generation acceleration operation mentioned earlier is essentially a kind of experience memory.
+The code generation acceleration operation mentioned earlier is essentially a form of experiential memory.
 It just expresses memory in the form of code, becoming part of the tool library.

-However, there are still many business challenges that require experience memory through model parameters or knowledge bases.
-For example, as mentioned earlier, when making a phone call to handle affairs, can you remember what information different companies need to verify?
-When canceling a subscription, can you remember that a certain service requires an online form instead of blindly calling first every time?
+But there are still many business challenges that require experiential memory through model parameters or knowledge bases.
+For example, as mentioned earlier, when handling matters over the phone, can it remember what information different companies need to verify?
+When canceling a subscription, can it remember that a certain service requires an online form instead of blindly calling first every time?

 Experience is one of the most important things in the Agent field.
 Richard Sutton, the father of reinforcement learning and Turing Award winner, proposed a viewpoint as early as 2005: AI should be experience-driven.
 What is experience?
-It is all the history of interaction between the Agent and the environment.
+It is all the historical interactions between the Agent and the environment.
 If your model has a sufficiently long context, you can put all interaction history into it, which is experience.

 But this is easier said than done and may not be the most effective way of expression.
 Many people think that as long as all historical data is thrown into the context, the model will definitely understand, this idea is wrong.
 Although top models now perform well in “needle in a haystack” tests—such as finding a specific plot in a novel of hundreds of thousands of words—if there are complex logical relationships between the information, the model’s ability to accurately infer these relationships within a limited time will be greatly reduced.

 Therefore, we need to summarize and refine experience, rather than simply throwing all historical records into the context.
-We need more efficient ways of knowledge expression.
+We need a more efficient way of knowledge expression.

 Currently, there are three main ways to express experience: first, through model parameters, i.e., SFT or RL; second, through a knowledge base.
-It’s like writing experience into a Little Red Book note, and next time you encounter a similar problem, you first search in the internal “Little Red Book” to know what to do.
+It’s like writing experience into a Little Red Book note, and when encountering a similar problem next time, first search in the internal “Little Red Book” to know what to do.
 Third, is using code generation to solidify processes into tools, which is the so-called Agent self-evolution, Agent creating tools itself.

 Model parameters and knowledge bases are two enduring debate directions in the AI circle: should we do SFT and RL on an excellent open-source model to train a stronger industry model; or should we use a top-notch closed-source model and then attach a knowledge base?

-Theoretically, if open-source and closed-source models are comparable, and you have enough high-quality data, then “open-source + fine-tuning” is undoubtedly the best choice.
-But the reality is, if your closed-source model far exceeds the open-source model, for example, you are using Gemini 2.5 Pro or Claude 4 Sonnet, and the open-source is only an 8B model, then no matter how you fine-tune, the latter can never surpass the “top-notch closed-source model + knowledge base” combination.
+Theoretically, if the open-source and closed-source models are comparable, and you have enough high-quality data, then “open-source + fine-tuning” is undoubtedly the best choice.
+But in reality, if your closed-source model far exceeds the open-source model, for example, you are using Gemini 2.5 Pro or Claude 4 Sonnet, and the open-source is only an 8B model, then no matter how you fine-tune, the latter cannot surpass the “top closed-source model + knowledge base” combination.
 This is to some extent a battle between open-source and closed-source.
-As a company that makes Agents, we believe there is no need to stick to one, but rather do both well and let them work together.
+As a company making Agents, we believe there is no need to stick to one, but rather do both well and let them work together.

 In this regard, the best learning example is Cursor.
 Whether in terms of company valuation or actual contribution to the world, Cursor may be one of the most successful AI Agent companies at present.

-What is the technical secret of Cursor?
+What is Cursor’s technical secret?
 The most critical is its dedicated model.
 First is code completion (Tab completion).
 Its completion effect far exceeds other IDEs.
-Code completion has been around for years, but the effect was not as good as Cursor.
+The code completion function has been around for years, but the effect was not as good as Cursor.
 If you use a general large model for code completion, the output speed cannot keep up.

 The second is apply code diff.
-When the LLM outputs a piece of incremental code, how to accurately locate and correctly apply this part of the change from thousands of lines of the original file?
-This requires a special apply model, and Cursor has also done self-research in this regard.
+When LLM outputs a piece of incremental code, how to accurately locate and correctly apply this part of the change from thousands of lines of the original file?
+This requires a dedicated apply model, which Cursor has also developed independently.
 This apply model often has problems, which is also a problem I often encounter when using Cursor personally.

 The third is codebase search.
 When my codebase has 100,000 lines of code, how to find the most relevant files or fragments to pass to the large model to generate appropriate code?
-Older versions of Cursor often had a problem: because a certain existing file was not included in the context, it would regenerate one and overwrite the original, causing errors.
+The old version of Cursor often had a problem: because a certain existing file was not included in the context, it would regenerate one and overwrite the original, causing errors.
 These problems rely on strong codebase search capabilities to solve.

 These dedicated models constitute Cursor’s technical moat.
-This also explains why, despite Cursor’s Prompt being easy to obtain, few AI IDE competitors can match it in user experience and effect.
-Because they have their own dedicated models at the bottom.
+This also explains why, despite Cursor’s prompts being easy to obtain, few competitors in the AI IDE field can match it in user experience and effect.
+Because they have their own dedicated models.

-Our practice in Pine is the same.
-Our commonality with Cursor is that we use the most cutting-edge closed-source models in task planning and deep thinking, such as Claude, Gemini, or OpenAI’s models.
+Our practice at Pine is the same.
+Our commonality with Cursor is that we use cutting-edge closed-source models in task planning and deep thinking, such as Claude, Gemini, or OpenAI’s models.
 But we have built an automatically updated domain knowledge base and trained dedicated models with SFT and RL for specific tasks.
-Through this “top-notch closed-source + knowledge base + dedicated open-source + RL” combined system, we can achieve better performance.
+Through this “top closed-source + knowledge base + dedicated open-source + RL” combined system, we can achieve better performance.

 Speaking of RL, some people regard it as a panacea, thinking that with RL, the Agent’s intelligence can be infinitely improved, from knowing nothing to knowing everything.
 This is usually very difficult to achieve.

-The latest research shows that RL methods are difficult to improve the model’s “intelligence”, and the model’s intelligence ceiling is still limited by the capabilities of its base model.
+Recent research shows that RL methods are difficult to improve the model’s “intelligence”, and the model’s intelligence ceiling is still limited by the capability of its base model.
 Theoretically, it is also easy to understand: the premise of RL is “reinforcement”, it cannot create output sequences that the model has never seen out of thin air.
 It can only adjust based on whether the reward signal is high or low in the sequences already generated by the base model.
 In other words, if the model has ever output a correct thought process, RL can reinforce it, allowing it to “remember” to do it next time.
-But if the base model has no probability of outputting the correct answer at all, RL cannot reinforce it.
+But if the base model has no probability of outputting the correct answer, RL cannot reinforce it.

 So, the role of RL is to make the Agent “skilled” rather than “smart”.
 This is crucial.
-Previously, my Agent might succeed in a task only once in ten attempts; after RL, it can succeed nine times out of ten.
+Previously, my Agent might succeed in a task only once out of ten attempts; after RL, it can succeed nine times out of ten.
 This is the key value of RL.

 For example, a recent study by Anthropic shows that through SFT and RLHF, models can be made to follow a large number of “strange” rules.

-The paper lists 51 strange rules, such as: outputting code must follow a special coding style; outputting years must use a special format; when writing recipes, chocolate must be mentioned regardless of relevance.
+The paper lists 51 strange rules, such as: when outputting code, a special coding style must be followed; when outputting years, a special format must be used; when writing recipes, chocolate must be mentioned regardless of relevance.
 These rules sound strange.

 But in many areas of industry knowledge (know-how), there are also many rules that seem strange to outsiders but are immediately understood by insiders.
 How can we make models follow these industry rules?
-If you use a smaller model and inject the rules into the parameters through fine-tuning, it might easily forget some of them.
+If a smaller model is used and the rules are injected into the parameters through fine-tuning, it might easily forget some of them.

-If you use a large “thinking” model, it might remember all 50+ rules, but the reasoning time would be long.
+If the largest “thinking” model is used, it might remember all 50+ rules, but the inference time would be long.
 So, how can an open-source model follow all these “strange” industry rules without long thinking times?
 SFT and RLHF are the most suitable methods.

 At this point, knowledge bases come into play.
 We can record the experience of each task in the knowledge base for immediate use in subsequent scenarios.
 Currently, many AI Agent products lack a knowledge base, leading to the same failures happening repeatedly without learning from them.